-Joyas International Holdings Limited and its subsidiaries (together the "Group") is a Group that is primarily engaged in the financing business in the PRC and Hong Kong Special Administrative Region ("HKSAR").
+The Group is primarily engaged in the financing business in the PRC and Hong Kong Special Administrative Region ("HKSAR").
 It generates maximum revenue from the Financing activities segment.
 Geographically, it derives a majority of its revenue from the PRC, including Hong Kong.

-During FY2023, we were principally engaged in the provision of financial services.
+During FY2024, we were principally engaged in the provision of financial services.